ternera/ternera/README.md

-Hi, I'm ternera! 👋<br>
+Hi, I'm ternera on the internet! 👋<br>
 My username is from the Spanish language and is also used as my gamertag on the web.
-I run some online communities and am also a Wikipedia administrator.
+I run some online communities and also help as a Wikipedia administrator.
 Recently, I have started writing about CTF (capture the flag) cybersecurity challenges and the steps I take to solve them.
+My blog has also expanded to include other topics I find interesting.

 I strive to do the best in everything I do.